-I did have leashes on the dog and I actually wanted the dogs to come off of the bed.
-That’s not because I like the dogs to make mistakes, but I like the dogs coming off so I can show them that it is a mistake.
+I did have leashes on the dogs when I wanted them to come off of the place bed.
+This is a technique I like to use so they know when they have made a mistake.
 This allows me to put the dog back and not reward them when they make the mistake.
-As we sat there for the next 5-10 minutes, the dogs begin to see “oh if we stay calmly on the bed, we get rewarded.”
+The dogs soon realized that if they stay calmly on the bed they will get rewarded.

-When you do that with human food, you’re not going to teach the dog to have the expectation that they will always get that.
-What they will learn is you’re rewarding.
-You could easily do that with some of their treats or dog food.
+When you reward human food, you’re not teaching the dog to have the expectation that they will always get that.
+What they will learn is you’re rewarding them.
+You could easily do that with some of their treats or dog food as well.

-So yes, it’s important to drill, it’s important to practice, but it’s even more important to incorporate those drills and practices to solve the real issues you’re having with your dog.
+In a training session it’s important to drill, and to practice.
+But it’s even more important to incorporate those drills and practices to solve the real issues.